Fusion-Party-Aus/Formal-Documents/Constitution.md

 2. A Member of the Association who is entitled to vote has the right to—

-   1. receive notice of general meetings and of proposed special resolutions in the manner and time prescribed by these Rules;
+   a) receive notice of general meetings and of proposed special resolutions in the manner and time prescribed by these Rules;

    2. submit items of business for consideration at a general meeting;